Legal Operations

 Google Drive is sufficient if:

-All you need is the basic features to save and share contracts - Google Drive allows teams to save executed contracts, share documents with stakeholders, and edit drafts together.
+• All you need is basic features to save and share contracts — Google Drive lets teams save executed contracts, share documents with stakeholders, and edit drafts together.

 CLM software is required when:

-You process a large number of contracts - As the number of contracts increases, manually tracking obligations, approvals, and renewals becomes time-consuming and prone to errors.
+• You process a large number of contracts — As the number of contracts increases, manually tracking obligations, approvals, and renewals becomes time-consuming and error-prone.

-You need automated workflows for approvals, negotiations, and renewals - CLM software streamlines the entire contract life cycle, reduces administrative costs, and improves efficiency.
+• You need automated workflows for approvals, negotiations, and renewals — CLM software streamlines the entire contract lifecycle, reduces administrative overhead, and improves efficiency.

-You need advanced search and analysis options - CLM software allows users to search contracts based on clauses, keywords, and metadata, making it easier to find important information compared to Google Drive's simple keyword search.
+• You need advanced search and analysis options — CLM software lets users search contracts by clauses, keywords, and metadata, making it easier to find important information than Google Drive's simple keyword search.

 Choosing the right CLM software

 Choosing the right contract lifecycle management (CLM) software is an important decision that affects contract efficiency, regulatory compliance, and risk management.
-Use this detailed checklist to evaluate potential CLM solutions and ensure they meet your organization's needs.
+Use this checklist with its four core criteria to evaluate potential CLM solutions and ensure they meet your organization's needs.

 1. Seamless integration with existing tools

-A CLM system shouldn't require any additional work, but should be seamlessly integrated into your existing technical system.
+A CLM system shouldn't create extra work — it should slot seamlessly into your existing tech stack.
 When you evaluate software, ask:

 2. Scalability for business growth